banatibalazs/pdf-watermark-remover/README.md

   <img src="https://github.com/banatibalazs/pdf-watermark-remover/blob/main/gifs/sm_4_color_filter.gif" alt="draw mask gif">
 </p>

 7. **Watermark Removal:** The script removes the watermark from the images and saves the output as a new PDF file.
+The area of the removed watermark is filled with the **most common color** in the image.

 ## Note
 Large files or high DPI can slow the reading of the PDF file.
 If the process is too slow,